D - The Guru Granth Sahib Dictionary | Glossary

 earth.

-Grammar: noun, accusative case; feminine, singular.
+Grammar : noun, nominative case; feminine, singular.

-Etymology: Maithili/Braj/Sindhi/Apabhransh - dhartī; Sanskrit - dharitrī (धरित्री - one who holds/supports, earth).
+Etymology : Maithili/Braj/Sindhi/Apabhransh - dhartī; Sanskrit - dharitrī (धरित्री - one who holds/supports, earth).

 dhāvat